 Sole: Keen All-Terrain rubber

-I’ve spent a lot of time in the leather version of the Mountain 600, mainly because it’s lightweight and elegant enough to wear in town but has plenty of grip and support for trail use too.
-It truly is the best of both worlds and is a great option for those who don’t want multiple pairs of boots for different settings.
+One of our testers spent a lot of time in the leather version of the Mountain 600 — essentially, he wore it into the ground — because, as he says, "It’s lightweight and elegant enough to wear in town but has plenty of grip and support for trail use too."
+It's supportive but not so stiff that it'll be a pain to walk around town in for the day.
+Inn that way, it's the best of both worlds and is a great option for those who don’t go on super long-distance hikes (there are better choices for backpacking trips) or carry a lot of weight in their packs, or simply don't want multiple pairs of boots for different settings.

 The first thing you'll notice about Hoka One One's TenNine Hike GTX is its strange protruding heel.
 Hoka calls it Hubble, and the idea is that it absorbs more shock while rolling the foot from heel to toe during a stride.
 It works, though our testers did notice that it also wedged itself into tight foot placements, though infrequently.